 |Robert Raschke, MD, MS

-Assistant Clinical Professor, Program for Clinical Decision Support
+Assistant Clinical Professor, Division of Clinical Data Analytics and Decision Support

 Robert A. Raschke, MD, MS, has a master’s degree in biostatistics and clinical research design and has been involved in teaching and the practice of Critical Care since the 1980s.
 Dr. Raschke is a Clinical Professor of Medicine and Biomedical Informatics at the University of Arizona College of Medicine – Phoenix.
 Dr. Raschke has been a full-time clinician for most his career, but has published impactful research in the areas of standardization of intravenous heparin therapy for venous thromboembolism and development and implementation of an EMR-based clinical decision support system (CDSS) to prevent adverse drug events.
 Dr. Raschke is currently working on research including the development of CDSS to assist in the management of sepsis, ARDS, and heparin-induced thrombocytopenia, causal analysis of deaths of low-mortality-risk patients in the ICU and a randomized-controlled trial of heparin management during veno-venous ECMO.